Hotel design: Professional design

 Contemporary hotel design can be sophisticated and functional, involving specialist architects and designers, environmental and structural engineers, interior designers and skilled contractors and suppliers, particularly for large, intricate projects.
 Hotel design can involve the refurbishment of an existing building already used for lodging, the conversion of a building previously used for another purpose or the construction of new buildings.
-USA based Newport Design Group is considered among the Top Design Firms specializing in branded hotels for many of the top franchises.
-Other firms include ReardonSmith Architects, HOK, Gensler and WATG.

 Hotel design involves planning regarding the estimated client needs for the facility along with the designers' vision.
 Hotel buildings may have several various functions, including restaurants, outdoor facilities and swimming pools, fitness centers and spas.
 Contemporary hotel design involves effectively integrating these various aspects of hotel operations within a location to minimize interference with one another.
 For example, hotel design includes considerations to avoid guests being inundated with excessive noise and the movement of people.
 Hotels are usually designed from the inside-out to ensure the practical functionality and relationship of its parts.